golioth/docs/docs/data-routing/1-filters/1-path.md

 with the `/.s` prefix removed.
 :::

-The `path` filter is used to specify the which data messages, indicated by their path, should be routed to a given pipeline. `path` filters may match exactly, or by using a wildcard (`*`), which indicates that the path must be prefixed by the characters preceding the wildcard.
+The `path` filter is used to specify which data messages, indicated by their path, should be routed to a given pipeline. `path` filters may match exactly, or by using a wildcard (`*`), which indicates that the path must be prefixed by the characters preceding the wildcard.